 Independent review of the 2013 Code

 An independent review of the existing Code of Banking Practice began in July 2016 by Phil Khoury, Managing Director of Cameron Ralph Pty Ltd.

 In February 2017 Mr Khoury presented his final report to the ABA with 99 recommendations.
 More information and a copy of the report is available here.

 An independent compliance monitoring body, the Code Compliance Monitoring Committee (CCMC) investigates possible breaches of the Code.
 Anyone can refer a possible breach of the Code to this committee.
 For more information visit the CCMC website.
-A customer can also refer an allegation of the breach of the Code to the bank’s external dispute resolution scheme, the Financial Ombudsman Service, if the customer has suffered a loss and is not satisfied with the bank’s internal dispute resolution.
+A customer can also refer an allegation of the breach of the Code to the bank’s external dispute resolution scheme, the Australian Financial Complaints Authority, if the customer has suffered a loss and is not satisfied with the bank’s internal dispute resolution.

 The CCMC Mandate 2013 is a public document that sets out the role, functions and powers of the CCMC for monitoring subscribing banks’ compliance with the Code, including undertaking investigations and own motion inquiries.
 The Mandate replaces the “Constitution of the Code Compliance Monitoring Committee Association”.